 Glass breaks, and plastic isn’t great to have your food in.
 Which is precisely why the founders of Onyx made this two-piece, indestructible stainless-steel box.
 And it just looks really cool, too.
-The two seperate areas allow you to separate your salad (or cookies, whatever you’re style is) from your sandwich.
+The two separate areas allow you to separate your salad (or cookies) from your sandwich.

 Takenaka Bento Box, Anthropologie, $29

 Could this be any cuter?
-This bento was inspired by traditional bento boxes, but majorly updating it with a bold choice of neon colors and a coordinating boldly-colored secure band.
-This one isn’t the most vacuum-tight seal, so it’s perfect for dry snacks like almonds, cookies, cookies, and cookies.
+This bento was inspired by traditional bento boxes, but was majorly updated with a bold choice of neon colors and a boldly-colored secure band.
+This isn’t the most vacuum-tight seal, so it’s perfect for dry snacks like almonds, trail mix, or cookies.